 - Do not use a slash / at the end of a web address.

-- In most cases, do not use a comma before the final "and" in a series (I like dogs, cats and birds, not I like dogs, cats, and birds).
+- Use a comma before the final "and" in a series (I like dogs, cats and birds, not I like dogs, cats, and birds).
+This is also known as the Oxford comma.

 - Use only a single space after a period, not two.